JamesCraster/OpenWerewolf/README.md

 ![An image of the OpenWerewolf client](https://github.com/JamesCraster/OpenWerewolf/blob/master/croppedScreenshot.png)

 ## The Games:
-* One night: During the night, your cards are stolen, swapped, carefully inspected and drunkenly taken by accident.
+* During the night, your cards are stolen, swapped, carefully inspected and drunkenly taken by accident.
 It's up to you to piece together the truth (if you're a townie) or bluff your way to victory (if you're an evil, evil werewolf), in the Trial, where you'll be voting to kill the werewolves among you.
 For 3-5 players.